Topics Map > Infrastructure > Cloud Computing > Azure

 To create a resource group in Azure:

-1. Log in to the Azure Portal (https://portal.azure.com) using your UIC email address (netID@uic.edu) and ACCC common password.
+1. Log in to the Azure Portal (https://portal.azure.com) using your UIC email address (netID@uic.edu) and Technology Solutions common password.

 2. Click Resource groups from the menu of services to access the Resource Groups blade.
 You will see all the resource groups in your subscription listed in the blade.